Gazerb/coach-mentor/README.md

 We have a header containing the logo and nav bar.

-To help the website with responsiveness of devices it was decided that when viewed on a tablet or mobile that the nav bar would be in a drop down hamberger menu.
+To help the website with responsiveness of devices it was decided that when viewed on a mobile that the nav bar would be in a drop down hamberger menu.

-A footer is also included which contains the opening hours, address, contact number and socail media links.
+A footer is also included which contains the contact details of the club and links to other resources.

 #### Wireframes
 Desktop: